-During 2013-14, in addition to continuing to publish occasional Policy Commentaries, the Board has resolved to add the publication of shorter Policy Briefing Notes under an arrangement with Montrose who already provide a press and political monitoring service for CE Members.
+During 2013-14, in addition to continuing to publish occasional Policy Commentaries, the Board resolved to add the publication of shorter Policy Briefing Notes partly under an arrangement with Montrose who already provide a press and political monitoring service for CE Members.
+Paul Chubb has taken a lead on securing and publishing these PBNs (20 have been published to date as can be seen in figure 7 below).
+The new PBNs have proven popular with a wider readership than just CE's members, demonstrating again the power and the importance of CE being seen to be an important and significant voice in the sector.

 A number of occasional and Research papers have also been produced (mostly) directly by the Careers England Board of Directors.
-Figure 7 below highlights key papers produced since 2003 - all of which are also publicly available on the Careers England website.

-These have usually been prepared by the direct involvement of a number of Members, and of Task Group representatives; some have been drafted by or with advice from Professor Tony Watts; many of these papers have been edited for final publication on behalf of the Board by its Professional Adviser/Executive Director.
-Some have been in response to HMG consultative papers; some as a result of Task Group meetings with officials; others as a response to Opposition Party plans or proposals.
+Figure 7 below highlights all of these key papers which have been produced since 2003 - all of which are also publicly available on the Careers England website.
+Many of these occasional papers have been prepared by the direct involvement of a number of Members, and of Task Group representatives; some have been drafted by or with advice from Professor Tony Watts; many of these papers have been edited for final publication on behalf of the Board by its Professional Adviser/Executive Director.
+Some have been in response to HMG consultative papers; some as a result of Task Group meetings with officials;